UKRN-Open-Research/t3-open-access/_episodes/01-intro.md

 ## UKRN Open Research Training

-You're here to get involved in helping your colleagues to share their code and/or software.
+You're here to get involved in helping your colleagues to publish open access.
 We can help you put together a workshop which will make it easier to achieve real changes in your colleagues' behaviour, and you can bring your specialist knowledge of the field and experience.

 > ## Approach